sebastian-zieba/PACMAN/docs/source/stage30.rst

 t0_0, rp_0, u1_0, c_0, c_1, c_2, v_0, v_1, v_2, r1_0, r1_1, r1_2, r2_0, r2_1, r2_2, r3_0, r3_1, r3_2, scale_0, scale_1, scale_2

 While we fixed the other important parameters (per, a inc) to the literature values.

+The user can set in the pcf if the reduced chi2 which will be calculated from the least squared should be rescaled to be equal to unity or not.

 White light curve fit